-WHAT ARE THE MOST IMPORTANT THINGS YOU NEED TO CONSIDER IF YOU ARE THINKING ABOUT APPLYING FOR AN ALLOTMENT PLOT OF YOU OWN?
+WHAT ARE THE MOST IMPORTANT THINGS YOU NEED TO CONSIDER IF YOU ARE THINKING ABOUT APPLYING FOR AN ALLOTMENT PLOT OF YOUR OWN?

 Allotment life is not all about picking juicy Strawberries and sitting in a Chair on your plot having a quiet drink in the afternoon sunshine.
-Yes it can and does happen, but you also must have the time to weed and weed again between your seedlings, cover them with netting to keep the birds off and shovel Manure and Compost in all weathers.
+Yes, it can and does happen, but you also must have the time to weed and weed again between your seedlings, cover them with netting to keep the birds off, and shovel Manure and Compost in all weather.

-People often wonder why we insist that you must come onsite and speak with us before we will add you name to our waiting list.
-It is because we want to be sure you understand what is involved, can see how large a plot is and work out what size you need or can cope with.
-We often get asked how long it take to manage a plot, we cannot give a general answer because it depends on what crops you grown.
+People often wonder why we insist that you must come onsite and speak with us before we will add your name to our waiting list.
+It is because we want to be sure you understand what is involved, can see how large a plot is, and work out what size you need or can cope with.
+We often get asked how long it takes to manage a plot, we cannot give a general answer because it depends on what crops you grow.
 Some need lots of attention others very little between planting and harvest.
 We are not vetting you to see if you are a suitable applicant, we are trying to make sure you understand fully what you would be taking on.

-You will need to be able to spend at least half a day on site once a week in the Spring, Summer and Autumn and perhaps a little less in the Winter.
-This timetable assumes low maintenance crops are planted and you are reasonably fit and work hard.
+You will need to be able to spend at least 6 to 8 hours on-site each week in the Spring, Summer, and Autumn, and perhaps a little less in the Winter.
+This timetable assumes low-maintenance crops are planted and you are reasonably fit and work hard.
 In a hot summer like 2022 you would need to be able to attend the site several times a week to water some plants.

 The rewards of having an Allotment Plot are great, but as is often the case in life you do have to be prepared to do some work to reap the benefits.